ttl41/dotfiles/README.md

 ### alacritty

 Install the `alacritty` package, or the `alacritty-ligatures` (AUR) packages if you want to use ligatures in your favourite font.
-Copy the `alacritty.yml` find to your .config folder, then edit it in order to choose your favourite font (I personally chose to use the JetbrainsMono Nerd Font).
+Copy the `alacritty.yml` file to your .config folder, then edit it in order to choose your favourite font (I personally chose to use the JetbrainsMono Nerd Font).

 ### zsh